hecomi/uREPL/README.md

 uREPL is an in-game powerful REPL envinronment for Unity3D that supports following functions:

 - Any Unity-supported C# code evaluation at run time.
-- completions.
 - Emacs-like keyboard shortcuts.
+- Multi-Line input.
+- Customizable completions.
+- Command definition just by adding an attribute.
+- *GameObject* and *Component* inspecor.
+- Output logs.
 - History.
-- Output logs.
-- *GameObject* and *Component* inspecor.
-- Command definition just by adding an attribute.
-- Additional completion plugins.

 Demo